Andrea/andrea.github.io/_posts/2025-11-19-making-of-a-decision-2.markdown

 > "Knowledge is largely defined and controlled by those in power"

-This structural barrier is why many organisations experience sudden "explosions"—accumulated resentment and overlooked expertise finally surfacing when problems become unavoidable.
+This structural barrier is why many organisations experience sudden "explosions", accumulated resentment and overlooked expertise finally surfacing when problems become unavoidable.
 Building better decision making systems requires us to consciously examine: whose knowledge are we excluding, and what is that costing us?

+## Conclusion

+The DIKW model provides a useful framework for moving from data to wisdom.
+Understanding knowledge workers and the importance of knowledge flow matters for innovation and outcomes, yet many organisations have yet to fully grasp this.
+At the intersection of knowledge and power sits a crucial question: whose knowledge is accepted?
+When changing an entire organisational culture proves difficult, recognising the barriers to knowledge sharing offers a practical starting point.
+Stable teams are essential for preserving the "theory", or domain knowledge, of a system.
+When seeking better ways to manage information, preventing its loss in the first place is remarkably efficient.

+As a side note, I've long held the intuition that a key indicator of an organisation's health is the time its people dedicate to learning, particularly when they learn together about their systems, and keep thinking of ways to validate or invalidate this intuition.
+If you have thoughts or comments about this or anything to do with this article please let me know
+I hope you enjoyed the second part of "The making of a decision".
+The next post will be about tools that we can use to improve our decision making in terms of knowledge and power.

 ## Resources and extra reading materials